-Each year, more than 20,000 people, ages 0-74, in the United States are diagnosed with life-threatening illnesses where a bone marrow transplant or umbilical cord blood transplant (also called a BMT) from a related or unrelated matched donor is their best treatment option.
+Each year, nearly 18,000 people, ages 0-74, in the United States are diagnosed with life-threatening illnesses where a bone marrow transplant or umbilical cord blood transplant (also called a BMT) from a related or unrelated matched donor is their best treatment option.
 A bone marrow or cord blood transplant replaces a patient's diseased blood-forming cells with healthy cells.

 A well-matched donor is important to the success of a transplant.
 Doctors look for a marrow donor or cord blood unit with a human leukocyte antigen (HLA) tissue type that closely matches the patient's.
 HLA are proteins, or markers, that the immune system uses to recognize the cells that belong in the body and those that do not.

-Even with nearly 27 million potential marrow donors and 680,000 cord blood units available worldwide, it is harder for patients of racially and ethnically diverse backgrounds to find a match.
+Even with more than 33 million potential marrow donors and 765,000 cord blood units available worldwide, it is harder for patients of racially and ethnically diverse backgrounds to find a match.
 Because tissue type is most likely to match someone of the same race and ethnicity, donors of these racial and ethnic heritages are especially needed: